Aizu Buddhist Capital Exploration Course

 Tour and tasting at Eikawa Sake Brewery

 Traditional sake brewing focused on the famous water 'Ryugasawa Spring'.
-Aizu's brewery with 155 years of history.
+Aizu's brewery with a history of 155 years.

 15:00